 Shediac’s Community Solar Farm

 The project involves many important pieces, but one of the most significant and interesting is the building of a Community Solar Farm, the first of its kind in New Brunswick!
-Indeed, we are currently building NB Power’s first utility-scale solar facility – up to a 1.8 megawatt (MW) solar farm with utility battery storage capacity.
-Now, what does 1.8 MW really mean?
+Indeed, we are currently building NB Power’s first utility-scale solar facility – a 1.63 megawatt (MW) solar farm with utility battery storage capacity.
+Now, what does 1.63 MW really mean?
 This is enough energy to power approximately 100 homes for a year!

 That’s a lot of energy, and it will be produced right within Shediac town limits.
 Truly, a local renewable energy source!